 As a service provider, you can use Azure Lighthouse to manage resources for multiple customers from within your own Azure Active Directory (Azure AD) tenant.
 Many tasks and services can be performed across managed tenants by using Azure delegated resource management.

-Azure delegated resource management can also be used within an enterprise which has multiple Azure AD tenants of its own to simplify cross-tenant administration.
+Azure Lighthouse can also be used within an enterprise which has multiple Azure AD tenants of its own to simplify cross-tenant administration.

 Understanding tenants and delegation

 An Azure AD tenant is a representation of an organization.
 It's a dedicated instance of Azure AD that an organization receives when they create a relationship with Microsoft by signing up for Azure, Microsoft 365, or other services.
 Each Azure AD tenant is distinct and separate from other Azure AD tenants, and has its own tenant ID (a GUID).
 For more info, see What is Azure Active Directory?

 Typically, in order to manage Azure resources for a customer, service providers would have to sign in to the Azure portal using an account associated with that customer's tenant, requiring an administrator in the customer's tenant to create and manage user accounts for the service provider.

 With Azure Lighthouse, the onboarding process specifies users within the service provider's tenant who will be able to work on delegated subscriptions and resource groups in the customer's tenant.
 These users can then sign in to the Azure portal using their own credentials.
 Within the Azure portal, they can manage resources belonging to all customers to which they have access.
 This can be done by visiting the My customers page in the Azure portal, or by working directly within the context of that customer's subscription, either in the Azure portal or via APIs.